ElliotG/coder-oss-tf/gcloud-gke/Readme.md

 1. Navigate to the IP address of the load balancer (Google Cloud / Kubernetes Engine / Services & Ingress.
 2. Create the initial username and password.
-3. Go to Templates / Kubernetes / Create Workspace and give the workspace a name.
+3. Go to Templates, click Develop in Kubernetes, and click use template
+4. Click create template (it will refresh and prompt for 3 more template inputs)
+5. Set var.use_kubeconfig to false
+6. Set var.namespace to coder
+6. Click create template

+With the admin user created and the template imported, we are ready to launch a workspace based on that template.

+1. Click create workspace from the kubernetes template (templates/kubernetes/workspace)
+2. Give it a name and click create
-4. Within three minutes, the workspace should launch.
+3. Within three minutes, the workspace should launch.

-5. Click the code-server button, and start coding.
+From there, you can click the Terminal button to get an interactive session in the k8s container, or you can click code-server to open up a VSCode window and start coding!